← All varieties

 Fruit

-Skin: Rich orange yellow (Downing).
-Yellowish, golden gray russeted and highly colored with orange and red on the sunny side (Beach, citing Lindley and Downing).
-Pale greenish with some orange russet; keeping in the house, its skin assumes a beautiful clear color — described as a handsome apple worthy of growing for its beauty alone (Bunyard catalog).
+Rich orange yellow (Downing 1900).
+Yellowish, golden gray russeted and highly colored with orange and red on the sunny side (Beach 1905, Isle of Wight form).
+Orange-yellow, flushed with red (E.A.
+Bunyard 1920).
+Yellow-red (Lowther 1914).
+Pale greenish with some orange russet; in house keeping, the skin assumes a beautiful clear color — described as a handsome apple, worthy of growing for its beauty alone (George Bunyard 1901).
+For the New Jersey strain: pale yellow with some orange red in the sun (Beach 1905).

 Season